DoSomething/contentful-prototype/docs/content-publishing/pages/general-content-page.md

 * **Subtitle**: this is the displayed subtitle for the page.
 * **Slug**: this is the slug for the page; this field affects the URL address of this content on site, so a slug of `voting-is-cool` would be reached through `www.dosomething.org/us/voting-is-cool`.

 3\) The **Content** field is optional but should ideally be used for any initial content on the page.
-If additional blocks are added (with images or other components) they can be added in the **Block** section and will immediately follow the content in the **Content** field.
+If additional blocks are added (with images or other components) they can be added in the **Blocks** section and will immediately follow the content in the **Content** field.

 4\) The **Sidebar** field is optional and will add sidebar related content to the right of the information in the **Content** field, but only _if_ content was added to the **Content** field.
 If the **Content** field is left empty, then the **Sidebar** content will not be output on the page.